arise-shadow/llm-rag-chatbot/README.md

-# Benchmarking FuriosaAI RNGD Across Diverse LLM Tasks
+# Benchmark FuriosaAI RNGD Across Multiple LLM Tasks

 This project benchmarks the performance of FuriosaAI RNGD for a range of LLM tasks, including:
 	•	RAG (Retrieval-Augmented Generation) Chatbot: Use databases and QA datasets to test retrieval accuracy and generative capabilities.